-Jermaine Jackson was born on December 11, 1954, in Gary, Indiana, the fourth of ten children.
-Initially he sang lead and played rhythm guitar in The Jackson 5, but switched to bass and back-up vocals.
+The fourth of ten children, Jermaine Jackson initially sang lead and played rhythm guitar in The Jackson 5, but eventually switched to bass and back-up vocals.
 Jermaine split from the group when they went to CBS but re-joined in 1984 for a successful tour.
-Having mended a rift between himself and Michael, Jermaine spoke at his brother's 2009 memorial.
+Having mended a rift between himself and brother Michael, Jermaine spoke at his brother's 2009 memorial.

 The Jackson 5

 After Jermaine and the group won a talent contest held at brother Jackie's high school, The Jackson 5 began taking their performances more seriously.
 Jermaine moved from lead singer to back-up singer and bassist after several years as the rhythm guitarist and lead singer.